chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 There are no DDP-eligible data items in callback procedures defined in NFS version 4.1 or NFS version 4.2.
 However, some callback operations, such as messages that convey device ID information, can be sizeable.
-A sender can use Message Continuation or a Long message in this situation.
+A sender can use Message Continuation or a Special Payload message in this situation.

-When an NFS version 4.1 client can support Long Calls in its backchannel, it reports a backchannel ca_maxrequestsize that is larger than the connection's inline thresholds.
-Otherwise, an NFS version 4 server MUST use only Short messages to convey backchannel operations.
+When an NFS version 4.1 client can support Special Payload Calls in its backchannel, it reports a backchannel ca_maxrequestsize that is larger than the connection's inline thresholds.
+Otherwise, an NFS version 4 server MUST use only Simple Payload messages to convey backchannel operations.

 ## Session-Related Considerations {#session-cons}